YonatanKof/wwape-next/content/post/target-audience.md

 - ***Effective Marketing Resource Allocation:***

-    Allocate resources efficiently by spending your marketing budget on channels and activities that are most likely to reach your target audience.
+    Allocate resources efficiently by spending your marketing budget on channels and activities that are most likely to reach your *target audience*.

 - ***Helps Define the Product or Service:***